Try Basic Fixes

 Step 2: Tap the Disable option at the bottom and select Disable app to confirm.

 Step 3: Exit the Settings app and restart your phone.
-Repeat the steps above and enable Android System WebView.
+Then, enable Android System WebView on your phone.

 Discord is one of the few apps that allows you to access some of the experimental features directly in the stable version of the app.
 However, as these features are highly experimental, they can sometimes interfere with the app’s performance and cause it to freeze or crash abruptly.
 Hence, it’s best not to use them.